helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 ---
 ![Rares from the event](/images/ONE-sealed-event.jpg)
 # A premiere
 This post is a premiere.
 It's about my first "real" experience with the trading card game *Magic: The Gathering*.
 At the time of writing this, I'm still a hopeless beginner, so don't expect a "guide" or anything.
-If you want to learn about the set or the format, there are plenty of good articles in places like Draftsim, MTG Arena Zone, or Star City Games.
+If you want to learn about the set or the format, there are plenty of good articles in places like [Card Game Base][cardgamebase], [Draftsim][draftsim], or [MTG Arena Zone][mtgazone].

-A couple of days ago I attended my first *Sealed* event for the Prerelease of the set "Phyrexia: All Will Be One", and for me it was a really great experience.
-There were nice people who chatted with me, helped me out, gave me tips, suggested improvements for my deck, and above all were very patient with me.
+A couple of days ago I attended my first *Sealed* event for the Prerelease of the set "Phyrexia: All Will Be One", and it was a great experience.
+There were nice people who chatted with me, helped me out, gave me tips, and above all were very patient with me.
 On the other hand, it was still a challenging experience due to the time restrictions for all phases of the event.

 # An overview of the format for beginners like me
 For those reading this who haven't figured out by now what I'm talking about, here is a little bit of background information: A *Sealed Event* is small tournament where each player receives 6 "booster" packs with random playing cards.
 Then you are given a limited amount of time to construct a deck of 40 cards by only using and combining the cards you received.